larebsyed/use-incremental-state/readme.md

 );
 }
 ````
-In the example above, the useIncrementalState hook is used to manage the count state variable, which is initialized to 0.
-The incrementCount and decrementCount functions returned by the hook can be used to increment or decrement the count variable, respectively.
+In the example above, the `useIncrementalState` hook is used to manage the count state variable, which is initialized to 0.
+The `incrementCount` and `decrementCount` functions returned by the hook can be used to increment or decrement the count variable, respectively.
 ## API
-The useIncrementalState hook returns an array with three elements:
+The `useIncrementalState` hook returns an array with three elements:

 ```` typescript
 const [state, increment, decrement] = useIncrementalState(initialValue, step = 1);
 ````

-• state: the current value of the incremental state variable. (default is 0)
+- state: the current value of the incremental state variable. (default is 0)
-• increment: a function that increments the state variable by the specified step (default is 1).
+- increment: a function that increments the state variable by the specified step (default is 1).
-• decrement: a function that decrements the state variable by the specified step (default is 1).
+- decrement: a function that decrements the state variable by the specified step (default is 1).

 ## Example
 Here's an example of using Use-Incremental-State to manage a progress bar: